Free school meals

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-For older children, you have to apply to get free school meals
+For other children, you have to apply to get free school meals

-If your child is too old to get free infant school meals automatically (or you live in Northern Ireland), you can apply for free school meals.
-You can do this for both primary and secondary school – and could even get free school meals for your children up to the age of 18, if they attend an eligible education institution - but both of the following need to apply.
+If your child doesn't get free school meals automatically, you can apply for benefits-based free school meals.
+You can do this for both primary and secondary school children – even up to the age of 18, if they attend an eligible education institution – but BOTH of the following need to apply:

 1. You must be claiming one of these benefits

-Wherever you are in the UK, you (or your child) need to be claiming at least one of the following benefits:
+Wherever you are in the UK, you (or your child) need to be claiming at least one of the following:

 • Support under Part VI of the Immigration and Asylum Act 1999